Asset Intelligence and Management

 Benefits of CMMS

-What are the benefits of a CMMS?
+What are the benefits of CMMS

 According to a survey of 558 companies conducted by A.T.
 Kearney and Industry Week, 28.3% of companies reported increased maintenance productivity, 20.1% witnessed a reduction in equipment downtime, 19.4% reported savings in material costs, and almost 17.8% experienced a decrease in maintenance inventory.